erdebee/homey-innova-ac/README.md

 in your console / terminal.

+## Buy me a beer
+Happily using this app?
+I maintain it in my free time.
+Consider supporting this project, use my paypal link to donate: [click here](https://paypal.me/roybrondgeest)

 ---
 ### Use at your own responsibility
 Author takes no responsibility in any damage caused by this application to persons or their belongings, under any circumstance.